hilton/hilton.github.com/blog/_posts/2026-08-25-mackerel-curry.md

 ![Minimally browned onions, with ginger and garlic, and space to fry curry powder and turmeric in the oil](mackerel-curry-onion.webp)

-**Browning the onions** enough without burning them requires the most practicewebp You may also have to watch (videos of) someone doing it properly to accept how much more oil it needs than you would use in Italian cooking, for example.
+**Browning the onions** enough without burning them requires the most practice.
+You may also have to watch (videos of) someone doing it properly to accept how much more oil it needs than you would use in Italian cooking, for example.
-Ideally, you would have time to cook them slowly enough to turn an even golden brown, without going brown at the edges first.
+Ideally, you would have time to cook them slowly enough to turn an even golden brown, darker than in the photo (above) without going brown at the edges first.
 Of course, ideally you have someone else who can spend all day in the kitchen for you.

-**To fry the curry powder in the oil**, push the contents of the pan to one side, tip the oil back into the gap, and stir the curry powder into the oil (photo, above-left).
+**To fry the curry powder in the oil**, push the contents of the pan to one side, tip the oil back into the gap, and stir the curry powder into the oil (photo, above).

 **For additional flavour**, add extras when serving, to make the result more interesting.
 For example, stir in 1 teaspoon garam masala immediately before serving,